International Holocaust Remembrance Day: In 2007

 The United Nations bookstore made available ten volumes of autobiographical accounts of Holocaust survivors published jointly by The Holocaust Survivors' Memoirs Project and Yad Vashem – the Holocaust Martyrs' and Heroes Remembrance Authority.
 An initiative of Nobel Peace Prize laureate Elie Wiesel, the Holocaust Survivors' Memoirs Project has collected over 900 manuscripts.
-Its mission is to provide both the victims and the survivors of the Holocaust with the dignity of a permanent historical presence, not as impersonal statistics but as individuals with names, voices and emotions.
+Its mission is to provide both the victims and the survivors of the Holocaust with the dignity of a permanent historical presence, not as impersonal statistics but as individuals with names, voices, and emotions.
 The United Nations bookstore also had a discussion by Daniel Mendelsohn about his book The Lost: A Search for Six of the Six Million.

-The Department of Public Information also marked the Holocaust Remembrance Week with two exhibits in the United Nations visitors' lobby.
+The Department of Public Information also marked Holocaust Remembrance Week with two exhibits in the United Nations visitors' lobby.
 The first, entitled "The Holocaust against the Sinti and Roma and Present Day Racism in Europe", focused on the experience of the Roma and Sinti during the Holocaust.
-The second exhibit featured artwork, created by Holocaust survivors, exploring the meaning and experience of the Holocaust.
+The second exhibit featured artwork created by Holocaust survivors, exploring the meaning and understanding of the Holocaust.

 On 31 January, a special screening of Volevo solo Vivere (I Only Wanted to Live), directed by Mimmo Calopresti, took place.
 The film tells the moving story of nine Italian survivors of Auschwitz.
-The following day Nazvy svoie im'ia (Spell Your Name), directed by Serhiy Bukovsky, was also screened.
+The following day, Nazvy svoie im'ia (Spell Your Name), directed by Serhiy Bukovsky, was also screened.
 The film, about the Holocaust in Ukraine, tells the story of local people who escaped brutal execution and those who rescued friends and neighbours during the Holocaust.
-Both films, produced by USC Shoah Foundation Institute for Visual History and Education, were shown in the Dag Hammarskjold Library Auditorium.
-On 2 February, the third discussion paper in the Holocaust and Genocide series was published, about Hitler, Pol Pot and Hutu Power.
+Both films, produced by the USC Shoah Foundation Institute for Visual History and Education, were shown in the Dag Hammarskjold Library Auditorium.
+On 2 February, the third discussion paper in the Holocaust and Genocide series was published about Hitler, Pol Pot and Hutu Power.